csr13/my-website/_posts/live-speech-to-text-voice-translation.md

 - 2 Represents the middle broker, Twilio which replaces any VOIP system like Asterisk, so you don't have to program your own PBX.
-- 3 Represents the first component of the system which is the relayer component, it's purposes is to pass text converted from speech from the caller to the agent, and back and forward.
+- 3 Represents the first component of the system which is the relayer component, it's purposes is to pass text converted from speech  and translate it from the callers origin language to the agents origin language, back and forward.
-- 4 Represents the web application the agent is using to type in messages in english and read messages from the caller, in his native language, English in this case, the messages from the caller are translated in the relayer using AWS translation services.
+- 4 Represents the web application backend the agent is using to type in messages in english and read messages from the caller, in his native language, English in this case, the messages from the caller are translated in the relayer using AWS translation services.